-The Office of the Executive Vice President (OEVP) and the Kahneman-Treisman Center for Behavioral Science & Public Policy (CBP) introduce a new Campus Behavioral Science Initiative (CBSI) that will bring together researchers and administrators who are interested in researching and addressing significant problems on Princeton’s campus through the lens of behavioral science and policy.
-The CBSI will engage a variety of campus researchers and administrators to create a mutually advantageous environment in which academic researchers can have access to local data and administrators can benefit from research results to inform University activities.
+In Spring 2017, the Office of the Executive Vice President (OEVP) and the Kahneman-Treisman Center for Behavioral Science & Public Policy (CBP) introduced a new Campus Behavioral Science Initiative (CBSI) to bring together researchers and administrators who are interested in researching and addressing significant problems on Princeton’s campus through the lens of behavioral science and policy.
+The CBSI strives to engage a variety of campus researchers and administrators to create a mutually advantageous environment in which academic researchers can have access to local data and administrators can benefit from research results and insights to inform University activities.

 Leaders in disparate fields such as healthcare, technology, consumer behavior, and education are turning to behavioral science for evidence-based decision-making tools.
 Behavioral science approaches decision-making through disciplined scientific experimentation, controlled observation of real-life behavior, and systematic analysis of data.
 By understanding the motivations, limitations, and biases inherent in human behavior, one can develop programs and communicate materials in compelling ways to help shape the behavior that will benefit both the individuals and the organization.